 Student Professional Development

 Margo Weaker, Director, External Relations and Student Services, acts as the point person between the academic programs, the real estate industry, and the Department’s Advisory Board with the dual role of promoting student internships & jobs and maximizing industry & public support for the Department’s programs.

 Ms. Weaker's outreach to various real estate companies has resulted in numerous internship and job opportunities that were posted on the graduate and undergraduate sites; as well as several students being placed at these companies.
-The following are some of the companies with whom Margo has established on-going working relationships and who have posted internships and/or job opportunities for Baruch College students: Blackrock, Brixmor (formerly Centro Properties Group), Brookfield Office Properties, CBRE, Cushman & Wakefield, Extell Development Company, Kimco Realty, Lefrak, MetLife Investors, Newmark Grubb Knight Frank, Savills Studley, The Moinian Group, Time Equities, Time Warner, and Vornado Realty Trust.
+The following are some of the companies with whom Margo has established on-going working relationships and who have posted internships and/or job opportunities for Baruch College students: Blackrock, Brookfield Office Properties, Capital One, CBRE, Cushman & Wakefield, Extell Development Company, Kimco Realty, Lefrak, MetLife Investors, Newmark Grubb Knight Frank, Savills Studley, The Moinian Group, Time Equities, Time Warner, and Vornado Realty Trust.

 Ms. Weaker also advises students with regard to the academic programs in real estate.